-- d-1.
+d-1.
 A key to the economic independence of island States is to encourage societies that do not depend excessively on imported energy.
 Consequently, it is necessary to promote renewable energy innovation according to the natural conditions of each island, and provide business operators with the necessary incentives to promote the use and development of renewable energy as appropriate.
-In addition, there is a need to encourage measures to conserve energy including awareness-raising at both the political and civil levels. - d-2.
-The international community should assist island States in the identification and adoption of renewable energy technologies appropriate to the environmental conditions of each country.
+In addition, there is a need to encourage measures to save energy and promote increased energy efficiency, including awareness-raising at both the political and civil levels.

+d-2.
+The international community should assist island States in the identification and adoption of feasible renewable energy technologies and their dissemination schemes appropriate to the environmental conditions of each country.